Adaptation to the Range in $K$-Armed Bandits

 \begin{reminder}[Application of Lemma~3 and Theorem~6 of~\citealp{de2014follow}] For all sequences of payoff estimates $\wh{y}_{t,a}$ lying in some bounded real-valued interval, denoted by $[b,B]$, for all $T \geq K+1$, the pre-regret of AdaHedge satisfies

 and AdaHedge does not require the knowledge of $[b,B]$ to achieve this bound. \end{reminder}

-The bound of Reminder~\ref{rem:adahedge} will prove itself particularly handy for three reasons: first, it is valid for signed payoffs (payoffs in $\R$); second, it is adaptive to the range of payoffs; third, the right-hand side looks at first sight not intrinsic enough a bound (as it also depends on the weights $q_t$) but we will see later that this dependency is particularly useful in our specific case.
+The bound of Reminder~\ref{rem:adahedge} will prove itself particularly handy for three reasons: first, it is valid for real-valued payoffs; second, it is adaptive to the range of payoffs; third, the right-hand side looks at first sight not intrinsic enough a bound, as it also depends on the weights $q_t$, but we will see later that this dependency is particularly useful in our specific case.
 To the best of our knowledge, this is the first direct application of the AdaHedge bound depending on the weights $q_t$ (previous applications were rather solving inequations on the regret, e.g., to get improvements for small losses; see \citealp{cesa2007improved} and \citealp{de2014follow}).